Probing the isotropy of cosmic acceleration using different supernova samples

+We fit JLA data set in two different approaches.
+Firstly, we fit nuisance parameters, then fit dipole parameters using the fitted nuisance parameters as constant.
+Secondly, we fit the nuisance parameters and dipole parameters simultaneously.
+Since nuisance parameters are related to both theoretical and observational values of distance moduli, ``isotropic'' synthetic data sets are not implemented in this approach.
+As is shown in Table \ref{table:jla_method_compare}, the combined fitting approach gives larger anisotropy than the separate fitting approach.
+Furthermore, the fitted values of nuisance parameters are slightly shifted.
+As shown in Figure \ref{fig:JLA_combined}, $B$, $\Omega_\mathrm{m}$, and $M$ are correlated.

-It is worth mentioning that, JLA dataset gives null results in dipole fitting.
+It is worth mentioning that, JLA data set gives null results in dipole fitting.
 The 1$\sigma$ error range of dipole direction covers the whole celestial sphere.
 The confidence level of dipole magnitude is merely 0.23\%.
 Furthermore, there is no significant difference between the likelihood of simulation results in 1$\sigma$ error range and full results.
 The same is true for the likelihood of parameters of ``isotropic'' samples and original samples.
-In addition, significant deviations exist in best-fitting values and most probable values of fitted parameters.
-Thus, no significant dipolar anisotropy of redshift-distance modulus relation is found in the JLA dataset.
+Besides, significant deviations exist in best-fitting values and most probable values of fitted parameters.
+Thus, no significant dipolar anisotropy of redshift-distance modulus relation is found in the JLA data set.